ylefay/hallelujahylefay/README.md

 Prior to that, I was a quantitative research intern at **Lombard Odier Investment Managers**, Multi-Asset team, in Switzerland.
 My supervisor was Serge Tabachnik, PhD.

-I am pursuing a dual degree, a M.Sc. in Machine Learning at **Ecole Normale Supérieure Paris-Saclay** (MVA) and a M.Eng. in Statistics at **ENSAE - Institut Polytechnique de Paris**.
+I am pursuing a dual degree, a M.Sc. in Machine Learning at **Ecole Normale Supérieure Paris-Saclay** (MVA) and a M.Eng. in Statistics and Financial Engineering at **ENSAE - Institut Polytechnique de Paris**.

 I enjoy solving intertwined theoretical and technical problems.